Jules Jamin: Career

+Research

 His work encompassed the subjects of magnetism, electricity, humidity, and capillary action (Jamin effect, Jamin chain).
 Other areas included the compressibility of liquids, the critical point of gases, specific heats, hygrometry, and the measurement of indices of refraction of gases, liquid water at different pressures, and of water vapor.
 In addition to the elliptical polarization of glassy substances, he discovered the negative elliptical polarization of fluorine.
 While he was a professor in Caen he would take his pupils on botanical and geologically focused expeditions on Sundays.
 In 1860 Jamin observed that when a cylindrical capillary tube was filled with a series ("chain") of alternating bubbles and water droplets, the chain remained immobile despite an increase or decrease of pressure at one end of the tube.
 See p.
 173 of:

 The "Jamin effect" has been more broadly defined as a resistance to flow in capillaries due to hysteresis of the contact angle, or to changes in the radius of the capillary, or to differences in the interfacial tension at the forward and trailing edges of bubbles.